-Deciding what table shape is best for your dining room may seem like a choice based on personal style and aesthetics, but there are some practical design elements to consider before you splurge on a new table for your eating area.
-Since this is a choice based on both form and function, it’s important to consider all the right design elements — included, but not limited to, the shape of your dining room.
-We’ll help you out with this simple guide to the best tables for every shape of room and table.
+Deciding what table shape is best for your dining room may seem like a choice based on personal style and aesthetics, but there are some practical design elements to consider if you want to get it right.
+Since a round vs. square dining table is a choice based on both form and function, it’s essential to consider all the right design elements.
+This includes the shape of your dining room, which plays a major part in the table you choose to spend your money on.
+Here is a simple guide to the best tables for every shape of room and table.

 Before making your final decision, consider how you use your dining room table beyond eating food and entertaining.
 Some households use the dining room table as a formal dining area on special occasions and for entertaining guests.
 Others choose to eat at their kitchen table, so the dining room tables stay mostly as a decorative piece of furniture.
 And, especially now, many households are converting their dining rooms into workspaces as they work from home, take online classes, and try new hobbies.
 All of these factors are important to consider before you make your final dining room table selection.